IonicaBizau/bat/README.md

 Johnny's Webview
 ================

-A simple web pages loader as a desktop application.
+A simple web page loader as a desktop application.

 ## Implemented functions